JoJo Siwa Says She Is Still In Contact With Abby Lee Miller, Calls Her A ‘Good Person’

 Miller became infamous for her controversial teaching tactics.
-While she helped create amazing dancers that won competition after competition, she did so using yelling and fear tactics, often pitting the girls against one another.
-Even though Miller was tough on Siwa throughout her time on the show, Siwa, now 16-years-old, has remained on good terms with her.
+While she helped create amazing dancers that won competition after competition, she did so by using yelling and fear tactics, often pitting the girls against one another.
+Even though Miller was tough on Siwa throughout her time on the show, Siwa, now 16 years old, has remained on good terms with her.

 Siwa explained that she is among the few original team members that have not cut Miller out of their lives entirely.